Howard M. Metzenbaum United States Courthouse: Architecture

 Flanking the primary entrance are two important sculptures executed by the famed sculptor Daniel Chester French (1850–1931).
 Jurisprudence is located on the Public Square corner, while Commerce sits at the corner of East Third Street and Superior Avenue.
 Jurisprudence is personified by a mother figure clasping her baby while a criminal crouches in chains.
 Commerce is depicted as a female figure holding a model ship in one hand while her other arm rests on a globe representing the opportunity for world trade.
 At her right is Electricity, symbolized by a female figure holding a magnet catching electrical sparks.
 Steam, located to her left, is represented by a male figure grasping a wheel.

 On the interior, the grand main lobby dominates the first floor as it runs east to west across the entire length of the building.
 The floors, walls, and vaulted ceiling of the lobby are surfaced with marble.
 Original chandeliers illuminate the space.
 The postal service windows are located along the lobby's north wall.
 Marble stairs wrap around three sides of the elevator shafts, located at the east and west ends of the public lobby.
 Cast-bronze, spread-wing eagles standing on globes appear over each pair of elevator doors.
-Corner offices in the upper floors are adorned with impressive murals depicting significant events in the history of Cleveland.
-Among the magnificent artworks are City of Cleveland Welcomes the Arts by Will Hicok Low (1853–1932), and the Battle of Lake Erie by Rufus Fairchild Zogbaum (1849–1925).
+Corner offices in the upper floors are adorned with murals depicting significant events in the history of Cleveland.
+Among the artworks are City of Cleveland Welcomes the Arts by Will Hicok Low (1853–1932), and the Battle of Lake Erie by Rufus Fairchild Zogbaum (1849–1925).
 Murals in the ceremonial courtrooms on the third floor are The Common Law by Henry Siddons Mowbray (1858–1928), and The Law by Edwin Howland Blashfield (1848–1936).